Ursula K. Le Guin: Married life and death

 In 1953, while traveling to France aboard the Queen Mary, Ursula met historian Charles Le Guin.
 They married in Paris in December 1953.
 According to Le Guin, the marriage signaled the "end of the doctorate" for her.
 While her husband finished his doctorate at Emory University in Georgia, and later at the University of Idaho, Le Guin taught French: first at Mercer University, then at the University of Idaho after their move.
 She also worked as a secretary until the birth of her daughter Elisabeth in 1957.
 A second daughter, Caroline, was born in 1959.
 Also in that year, Charles became an instructor in history at Portland State University, and the couple moved to Portland, Oregon, where their son Theodore was born in 1964.
 They would live in Portland for the rest of their lives, although Le Guin received further Fulbright grants to travel to London in 1968 and 1975.

-Le Guin's writing career began in the late 1950s, but the time she spent caring for her children constrained her writing schedule.
+Le Guin's writing career began in the late 1950s, but the time she spent caring for her children initially constrained her writing schedule.
 She would continue writing and publishing for nearly 60 years.
 She also worked as an editor, and taught undergraduate classes.
 She served on the editorial boards of the journals Paradoxa and Science Fiction Studies, in addition to writing literary criticism herself.
 She taught courses at Tulane University, Bennington College, and Stanford University, among other institutions.

 Le Guin died on January 22, 2018, at her home in Portland, at the age of 88.
 Her son said that she had been in poor health for several months, and stated that she had likely suffered a heart attack.
 Private memorial services for her were held in Portland.
 A public memorial service, which included speeches by the writers Margaret Atwood, Molly Gloss, and Walidah Imarisha, was held in Portland on June 13, 2018.